 Written by Rene Mallari

-Let’s say a customer has a problem with your company’s product or service.
-They contact your customer service department.
-They’re looking for two responses from your team: a satisfying encounter where they feel heard and solutions to their product or service concerns.
+Suppose a customer encounters an issue with your company’s product or service.
+In such situations, they reach out to your customer service department with certain expectations.
+They hope for two things from your team: a positive interaction where they feel their concerns are acknowledged and resolutions to their product or service issues.

 What Is Customer Support Experience?